Chapter Sponsored Conferences

 ACM chapters serving as co-sponsor of a conference share these responsibilities with other non-ACM entities.
 Only non-profit organizations may co-sponsor a chapter event.
 Co-sponsored conferences require a Joint Sponsorship Agreement between the ACM chapter and the other sponsoring organizations.
 Please note that approval will not be given to a co-sponsored conference unless a Joint Sponsorship Agreement is on file.

 All conferences sponsored or co-sponsored by ACM chapters require advance approval from ACM.
-Conferences will not be considered for approval unless the chapter has been chartered and in good standing for one year.
+Conferences will not be considered for approval unless it is a professional chapter that has been chartered and in good standing for one year.
 Chapters that meet that requirement must also complete the Technical Meeting Request Form (TMRF), which captures important information on the sponsors, the budget, and content of the conference.
 ACM uses the following criteria when evaluating the TMRF:

 Legal and Contractual Arrangements: